dustinspecker/dustinspecker.com/content/posts/ginkgo-gomega-custom-formatter.md

 > Jump to [Create a custom formatter to handle github.com/pkg/errors](#create-a-custom-formatter-to-handle-githubcompkgerrors) to skip project setup steps.

+The source code for this project may also be viewed at [ginkgo-gomega-custom-formatter-example](https://github.com/dustinspecker/ginkgo-gomega-custom-formatter-example).

 ## Setup a new project

 Initialize a new Go module by running: